Concerned Catholics of Vermont: Call for Synod

 Our website address, www.gmcatholics.org, reflects our felt connection to our green mountain heritage.

 On Saturday, October 18, 2014, more than fifty Vermonters met at The Weston Priory and participated in a discussion about the need for a Diocesan Synod.
+We look forward to discussing this need with Bishop Coyne.
 To access the report of our Day at Weston, click here.

 A diocesan synod is an official convocation of clergy and the faithful to assess the needs of the diocese.
 A diocesan synod can be convoked by the bishop of a diocese at any time that he judges it is appropriate.